aemandreahall/CEDS-Collaborative-Exchange/README.md

 ## Versioning

 We do not follow any versioning process with this repository because it is a repository of different projects, each following their own versioning path.
+Files and code in the Master branch is considered production quality.

 ## License
 All contributions to this repository are considered licensed under the [Apache License 2.0](LICENSE).